baasbox/docs/source/index.md

 	 -H X-BB-SESSION:9952384d-8d78-4399-82d0-7039f832a786?download=true
 ```

-> Example of request to retrieve a resized version of an app.
+> Example of a request to retrieve a resized version of an app.

 ```shell
 curl http://localhost:9000/file/f18e4343-5100-4398-b32f-2e634220bf99 \